psrpinto/rev2-master-keyboard/README.md

 | 1 - 127   | Zone B Enabled      |

 # Rev2 limitations
-This section documents some of the Rev2's limitations.
+This section documents some of the Rev2's limitations, some of which are addressed by this project.

 ## No hybrid Local Control mode
+It's not possible to have the knobs control the device, while the keyboard just sends MIDI.
+If it would be, this project would probably not need to exist, or its scope would be significantly reduced.

 ## LFO and other parameters not sent in CC mode
 With `Local Control` set to `Off` and `MIDI Param Send` set to `CC`, for many of the Rev2's parameters, no MIDI message is triggered when the parameter changes.
 This is because there are more than 127 parameters in the Rev2.
 Setting `MIDI Param Send` to `NRPN` fixes this issue.